dward2/BME547/Lectures/Intro_Lecture.md

 * Programming language you are most comfortable with
 * What your long term plans are
 * Fun fact about yourself
-* Share something you have done/discovered in the last two months (good book, show/movie, home activity, etc.)

 ## Syllabus Review
 [Syllabus](../syllabus.md)